-The APM Agreement identified three types of targets for the State (for more information and results to date, see Q8):
+The APM Agreement identified three types of targets for the State:

 - 5-Year Growth Target.
-The driving objective of the APM is to ensure the cost of care does not outpace growth in Vermont’s economy.
+The driving objective of the APM is to align health care cost growth with the growth of the Vermont economy.
 The APM will track health care spending across 5 years, with the goal of keeping the average increase in costs to 3.5% – and no more than 4.3% – between 2018 and 2022.
 We will continue evaluating our goal over the course of the 5-year agreement as we expect health care utilization and costs to fluctuate year-to-year, especially during uncertain times like the COVID-19 public health emergency.

 - Improving Health Care Quality and the Health of Vermonters.
 One of the most ambitious goals of the APM is to improve the health of Vermonters over time.
 Specifically, the APM aims to increase access to primary care, reduce deaths from suicide and drug overdose, and lower prevalence of chronic disease, knowing that moving the needle on population health is a long-term effort.

 - Participation (Scale).
 For the APM to succeed, the majority of Vermonters must be included, which means we must have the majority of providers and insurers be part of the effort.
-As we continue to grow, we will help ensure that health care delivery in Vermont is aligned with improving health outcomes and not with the number of services provided.
+As the Model grows, participating providers should see a greater proportion of their business tied to value, rather than volume, which will help ensure that health care delivery in Vermont is aligned with improving health outcomes.

 What is an Accountable Care Organization?
 What is OneCare Vermont’s role in the APM?